14islands/iscroll-floating-headers/README.md

 # Floating Headers for iScroll

-A fast glitch-free implementation of floating / sticky headers for iScroll.
+A smooth, glitch-free implementation of floating / sticky headers for iScroll.

 Our goal was to get as close as possible to the native feel of the UITableView's floating headers using HTML5.